Dishwasher Brand Drain Guide: Find Your Brand’s Fix (2026)

 GE and Frigidaire (US brands): GE has two filter types (self-cleaning grinder vs. manual removable); Frigidaire tends to fail at the drain solenoid in addition to the common pump and hose issues.

 Miele (German ultra-premium): F11 is the drain error code.
-Miele parts are proprietary and more expensive, so the DIY vs. call-a-tech decision is different here than it is for budget brands.
+Miele parts are proprietary and more expensive, so the DIY vs. call-a-tech decision is different here than it’s for budget brands.

 When to use which guide